 Do not deviate from your children’s immunity booster schedule

 Vaccination schedules are something you simply must not neglect.
 Ensure that your child gets all their shots on time.
 Vaccinations protect against chronic disease and aid the immune system in protecting your child against deadly ailments.

 While there are many immunity booster supplements you can buy for kids, such as the Cipla immunity booster, it is best to consult a paediatrician before giving your kids vitamin C, A and D supplementation.

 Keep your children in a smoke-free environment

 Smoking kills healthy cells and interferes with the immune system, which is why you shouldn’t smoke around your children.
-Second-hand smoke is just as harmful and children also breathe at much fast rate that adults, meaning a larger amount of smoke is inhaled if they are around it.
+Second-hand smoke is just as harmful and children also breathe at a much fast rate than adults, meaning a larger amount of smoke is inhaled if they are around it.